HenkUyttenhove/24-14ShotClock_WiFi/README.md

 **24/14 display with ESP32**

 The ESP32 is connected to a I2C MCP23017 chip.
 The advantage is that this simplifies the connections to the ESP32.
+How the electronics are build can be found in my earlier project for 24/14 clock as I just reused the existing hardware.
 > Note that additional resistors are required between 3.3v and the SCL and SDA pins.
 Without this, you will get strange signals.

 ![Overview](images/display.jpeg)